plasne/openid-connect/implementation.md

 -   app:auth:env:DOMAIN_HINT - If you want to provide a domain hint when authenticating, you can specify it.

 -   app:auth:env:APPLICATION_ID - You can optionally include a comma-delimited list of application IDs.
 If you do, the identity_token will contain the roles from those applications.
-If there is a single APPLICATION_ID, the roles will be added as a claim called "roles".
-If there are multiple APPLICATION_IDs, each will be projected as a claim named as the APPLICATION_ID.
+Each will be projected as a claim named as the APPLICATION_ID-roles.
 For this to work, the application specified by CLIENT_ID must have Directory.Read.All as a Microsoft Graph Application Permission (not Delegated) - this right requires administrative consent.

 -   app:auth:env:KEYVAULT_CLIENT_SECRET_URL - If you are going to use AuthCode, then you need to specify this parameter unless you have already specified CLIENT_SECRET.
 This would be the URL from step 7 under the Azure Key Vault section above.